anthonyyazdani/MakeMailDay/README.md

   * The historical graphs are plotted by pulling the data of section matrices that stores all the grades given by the users and show a past trend for all the sections of the library.
   * The ranking tab code : takes the grade for the last hour for each section and compare wich has the best grade.
 A top 10 is created every day.

-  Hope you will enjoy the app, and if you go to the library, don't forget to contribute.
+  Hope you will enjoy the app, and if you go to the library, don't forget to contribute!

-  > "MAKE YOUR PERSONAL INTEREST AN ADVANTAGE FOR THE COMMUNITY"
+  > MAKE YOUR PERSONAL INTEREST AN ADVANTAGE FOR THE COMMUNITY